Bayesian Inversion for Nonlinear Imaging Models using Deep Generative Priors: Conclusion

 \section{Conclusion}

-In this paper, we have presented a Bayesian reconstruction framework for nonlinear inverse problems where the prior information on the image of interest is encoded by a deep generative model.
-Specifically, we have designed a tractable posterior sampling scheme based on MALA for the class of nonlinear inverse problems where the forward model has a neural-network-like computational structure.
+We have presented a Bayesian reconstruction framework for nonlinear inverse problems where the prior information on the image of interest is encoded by a deep generative model.
+Specifically, we have designed a tractable posterior-sampling scheme based on the Metropolis-adjusted Langevin algorithm for the class of nonlinear inverse problems where the forward model has a neural-network-like computational structure.
 This class includes most practical imaging modalities.
-We have proposed the concept of augmented generative models that allow us to tackle the problem of quantitative image recovery.
+We have proposed the concept of augmented generative models.
+They allow us to tackle the problem of the quantitative recovery of images.
 Finally, we have illustrated the benefits of our framework by applying it to two nonlinear imaging modalities---phase retrieval and optical diffraction tomography.